What It’s Actually Like to Stand Between Two Ways of Working

 Psychosynthesis, at its best, works top-down.
 It helps organise experience through meaning and integration.
 It assumes a system capable of reflection.

 ISTDP works bottom-up.
-It begins with anxiety thresholds, defence identification, and the regulation of affect as it emerges in the session.
+It begins with anxiety thresholds, defence identification, and the regulation of affect as it emerges in real-time, in session.
 It focuses less on what is understood and more on what the system does when feeling becomes imminent.

 Over time, I stopped seeing these approaches as competing theories because they operate at different levels of the same system.